1337eric/1337eric/README.md

 <h4>📚 - Topics I've worked with: Object detection AI development, Windows API, Linux and Windows Application Development, Web API communication/development, Network analysis, Security, Penetration Testing, Malware Reversal, Web Scraping, bot automation, and much more.</h4>
 <h4>🧰 - Tools I'm Familiar With: YOLOv8/YOLOv5 AI, tcpdump, netcat, nmap, Wireshark, IDA, x64dbg </h4>
 <h4>🖥️ - Operating Systems: Windows 10, Linux - Debian/Kali, CentOS, Ubuntu
-<h4>📙 - Currently working on: strengthening my understanding of x64 assembly and developing an IOS app / learning SwiftUI</h4>
+<h4>📙 - Currently working on: Reading/Writing ASM, FPGA architecture design with Verilog, and Windows Kernel Development (WDK SDK)</h4>

 <h1>👋 Hey there, I’m Eric</h1>
 <h4>I'm 20 years old, and been programming since I was 13.
 I started learning how basic networks communicate along with some scripting languages such as GoLang and Python.
 I moved on from networking to Windows application development and malware reversal when I was 16.
+I find fun moving from topic to topic and learning new things.
 I also enjoy going to the gym.</h4>

 <p align="center">